citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/problem/report-problem.md

     in the standard feature listing, making it easier to locate the desired items as shown in the figure below:

--   **Opening Period: **Enter the period you want to generate the quantitative problem report;
+-   **Opening Period**: Enter the period you want to generate the quantitative problem report;

 -   **Contract**: Select the contract, if you want to check the amount of